akirosingh/BetaHangtime/README.md

 8. Export data for future reference

 ## Tips
+- Pulling on with both hands counts as two moves whereas typically the first move is usually talked about as after establishing on the start.
 - There is a learning curve to this.
 Try on a short video first.
-- Predicting climbing movement can be tricky, having two climbing windows open with one a little ahead can help
+- Predicting climbing movement can be tricky, having two climbing windows open with one a little ahead can help but I've found the framerate can drop
 - Reaction time is about 0.2 seconds so differences that are smaller might not be relevant

 ## Support